lingeringsocket/shlurd/openhab/README.md

 You can also use a text interface via [the OpenHAB console](http://docs.openhab.org/administration/console.html).
 Try something like:

-    smarthome:voice interpret are any doors open?
+    smarthome:voice interpret are any windows open?

-You should get a response such as `Yes, some doors are open.`
+You should get a response such as `Yes, some windows are open.`

 # Android